doars/doars/packages/doars/README.md

   removed, modifications to the document will not be undone.
 For instance the `cloak` attribute once removed will not return.
   - `@returns {Doars}` This instance.
+- `getSimpleContexts` Get simple contexts.
+  - `@returns {Object}` Stored simple contexts.
+- `setSimpleContexts` Add a value directly to the contexts without needing to use an object or having to deal with indices.
+  - `@param {String} name` Property name under which to add the context.
+  - `@param {Any} value = null` The value to add, null removes the context.
+  - `@returns {Boolean}` Whether the value was successfully set.
 - `getContexts` Get list of contexts.
   - `@returns {Array<Object>}` List of contexts.
 - `addContexts` Add contexts at the index. _Can only be called when NOT